Pokemon Direct roundup for 9th January 2020

 Weight: ??? lbs.

 The burning ball at Cinderace’s toes has grown to large proportions because of Gigantamax vitality.
-If Gigantamax Cinderace kicks the ball utilizing its well-honed strategies, its preventing spirit will possess the ball and trigger the ball to pursue opponents as if it had a thoughts of its personal.
+If Gigantamax Cinderace kicks the ball utilizing its well-honed methods, its preventing spirit will possess the ball and trigger the ball to pursue opponents as if it had a thoughts of its personal.
 Gigantamax Cinderace boasts unimaginable leg power–in reality, its legs are mentioned to rank among the many strongest of all Pokémon.
-Even with out its gigantic Pyro Ball, it will probably ship highly effective kicking strikes that overwhelm different Dynamax Pokémon.
+Even with out its gigantic Pyro Ball, it could actually ship highly effective kicking strikes that overwhelm different Dynamax Pokémon.

 Gigantamax Inteleon